SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    by extracting the code-voice literals from production rules rather than maintaining them by hand.

 ..
-TODO: TR: Are 'operator', 'associativity', and 'precedence' reserved keywords?
+TR: Are 'operator', 'associativity', and 'precedence' reserved keywords?
     For instance, in operators.swift, we find the following example: operator infix ++++ {
         precedence 195